Interfraternity Council (IFC)

 Students participating in the Pathway to Admission through Co-Enrollment, also known as PACE, will have access to all of the benefits and privileges of a full-time student at UT Austin.
 However, if you are a student at another institution, such as Austin Community College, and not enrolled in the PACE program, you are not eligible to join a fraternity.

 While institutional policy allows for PACE students to access student organizations at UT, individual fraternities will have their own policies regarding students enrolled in the PACE program.

 Alcohol and Recruitment

 Recruitment is intended to provide opportunities to spend time getting to know each other.
 According to the IFC Constitution, alcohol is not to be served to minors under any circumstances (IFC Constitution, Article X, Section 1).
 In accordance with the state of Texas law, no alcohol should be served to minors during any recruitment function, whether it is one-on-one or in a large group.
 Consumption of alcohol at any chapter function by individuals under the age of 21 is strictly prohibited.
 Most IFC organizations have national policies that prohibit the use of alcohol at any and all recruitment and new member activities.
 All IFC chapter are expected to follow all federal, state, and local laws surrounding the consumption of alcohol.

 No alcohol should be used or be present during any recruitment function or event, of any kind.

 An invitation to join a fraternity is commonly referred to as a "bid."
 You may participate in recruitment events and receive bids from many different fraternities.
 Receiving a bid from a fraternity does not mean you must join that fraternity.
 You have to make that decision on your own.
-Your official bid (that will be recognized by the IFC and UT Austin) will only be made when you complete a Grade Release form and submit it to the IFC.
+Your official bid (that will be recognized by the IFC and UT Austin) will only be made when you complete a New Member Release form and submit it to the IFC.